brunocodutra/metal/doc/manual.md

 Getting Started {#getting_started}
 ================================================================================

-Metal is distributed as a drop-in standalone header file, so integrating it in your project is as easy as it gets:
+Metal is distributed as a drop-in standalone header file and integrating it in your project is as easy as it gets:

 1. Download the [latest release][Metal.releases]
 2. `# include </path/to/metal.hpp>`
-3. Done

 Migrating from Boost.MPL {#MPL}
 ================================================================================